Insights & Trends CX Contact Center

 Service level rate measures the percentage of calls answered within a predefined time frame.
 For example, a common service level goal is to answer 80% of calls within 20 seconds.
 This metric helps call centers assess their responsiveness and efficiency, directly impacting customer satisfaction.

-While meeting service level targets is an important goal, you also need to be conscious that focusing on speed doesn’t compromise call quality.
-The service level rate should be balanced with other metrics, like customer satisfaction and first contact resolution, to maintain a high standard of service.
+While meeting service-level targets is an important goal, you also need to be mindful that focusing on speed doesn’t compromise call quality.
+The service level rate should be balanced with other metrics, such as customer satisfaction and first-contact resolution, to maintain a high standard of service.

-Tip to improve service level rate: Optimize staffing levels based on call volume predictions to provide adequate coverage during peak times.
+Tip to improve service level: Optimize staffing levels based on predicted call volume to support adequate coverage during peak times.

 Formula showcasing how to calculate a service level rate